swarpatel/Case-Study-COVID-19-Analysis/README.md

 	- There is a sharp increase in infection rates leading up to the lockdown.
 	- Post-lockdown, the infection rate drops significantly, indicating the effectiveness of the lockdown measures.
 	- The death rate remains relatively low throughout the period, showing a slight increase during the peak of the infection rate but stabilizing quickly.

+### Conclusion

+These charts collectively provide a comprehensive view of the global impact of COVID-19, highlighting the variation in infection and death rates across countries, the effectiveness of lockdown measures, and the temporal progression of the pandemic.
+The data visualization techniques used, such as logarithmic scales and animated maps, enhance the understanding of the pandemic's dynamics.